yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

 - Fix WAL overwriting by new leader and replay of incorrect entries on tablet bootstrap. [#5003](https://github.com/yugabyte/yugabyte-db/issues/5003) [#3759](https://github.com/yugabyte/yugabyte-db/issues/3759) [#4983](https://github.com/yugabyte/yugabyte-db/issues/4983)
 - Avoid taking unique lock when starting lookup request. [#5059](https://github.com/yugabyte/yugabyte-db/issues/5059)
 - Set 2DC lag metrics to `0` if not the leader and if replication deleted. [#5113](https://github.com/yugabyte/yugabyte-db/issues/5113)
-- Set the table in alerting if `full_*` is populated. [#5139](https://github.com/yugabyte/yugabyte-db/issues/5139)
+- Set the table to ALTERING state when `fully_*` is populated. [#5139](https://github.com/yugabyte/yugabyte-db/issues/5139)
 - `Not the leader` errors should not cause a replica to be marked as failed. [#5072](https://github.com/yugabyte/yugabyte-db/issues/5072)
-- Use difference between follower's hybrid time and its safe time as a measure of staleness.
-Also, change the default value of `max_stale_read_bound_time_ms` to 10 seconds to avoid serving stale requests without users being aware. [#4868](https://github.com/yugabyte/yugabyte-db/issues/4868)
+- Use difference between follower's hybrid time and its safe time as a measure of staleness. [#4868](https://github.com/yugabyte/yugabyte-db/issues/4868)

 ## Yugabyte Platform